mvyasu/tf-lore/content/Seasons/S06/09_Sponsor_Rivalry.md

 >`[door opens and slams]`
 >
->**June:** Well, that's the third door she slammed this week.
+>**JUNE:** Well, that's the third door she slammed this week.
 >
->**Scotty:** She's been trying to keep HydraQ out of the show forever.
+>**SCOTTY:** She's been trying to keep HydraQ out of the show forever.
 And now they're the official sponsor for the upcoming season.
 >
->**June:** A little rivalry is always good business.
+>**JUNE:** A little rivalry is always good business.
 And not matter how many doors Sofia slams, Marcel's not changing his mind.
 >
->**Scotty:** Yeah, but no roll out, no announcement.
+>**SCOTTY:** Yeah, but no roll out, no announcement.
 And production said that HydraQ material and promo assets have just vanished.

 ![[S06_Sponsor_Rivalry_02.png]]

->**June:** What do you mean vanished?
+>**JUNE:** What do you mean vanished?
 >
->**Scotty:** The files, the campaign rollout, everything is gone!
+>**SCOTTY:** The files, the campaign rollout, everything is gone!
 Ten million multibucks says it's CNS.
 Something brews on the horizon, remember?
 >
->**June:** This again?
+>**JUNE:** This again?
 >
->**Scotty:** Yes, this again!
+>**SCOTTY:** Yes, this again!
 We still don't have a sponsor for the next season.
 Tell me I'm wrong.

 ![[S06_Sponsor_Rivalry_03.png]]

 >`[door opens]`
 >
->**Marcel:** Sofia's been handled.
+>**MARCEL:** Sofia's been handled.
 The sponsor lineup isn't changing.
 Now get back to work you two!
 And Scotty...
 >
->**Scotty:** Sir!
+>**SCOTTY:** Sir!
 >
->**Marcel:** Lay off the OSPUZE.
+>**MARCEL:** Lay off the OSPUZE.
 This place reeks.